Phuong6fois7/wildrydes-site/README.md

-# AWS Project - Build a Full End-to-End Web Application with 7 Services | Step-by-Step Tutorial
+# AWS Project - Build a Full End-to-End Web Application

-This repo contains the code files used in this [YouTube video](https://youtu.be/K6v6t5z6AsU).

-## TL;DR
+## Summary
+This project implements a serverless ride-sharing web application on AWS, named Wild Rydes.
+The app simulates a ride-hailing platform similar to Uber, but with a fun twist: users request unicorn rides.

+The objective is to design and deploy a full-stack serverless application that demonstrates how multiple AWS services interact seamlessly without managing infrastructure.
-We're creating a web application for a unicorn ride-sharing service called Wild Rydes (from the original [Amazon workshop](https://aws.amazon.com/serverless-workshops)).
-The app uses IAM, Amplify, Cognito, Lambda, API Gateway and DynamoDB, with code stored in GitHub and incorporated into a CI/CD pipeline with Amplify.
+The app uses IAM, Amplify, Cognito, Lambda, API Gateway and DynamoDB and with code stored in GitHub.

-The app will let you create an account and log in, then request a ride by clicking on a map (powered by ArcGIS).
-The code can also be extended to build out more functionality.

 ## Cost
+This architecture guarantees scalability, high availability, and minimal operational costs, fully aligned with the requirements of the “Serverless Track (lowest cost)”.
-All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
-Outside of the Free Tier, there may be small charges associated with building the app (less than $1 USD), but charges will continue to incur if you leave the app running.
-Please see the end of the YouTube video for instructions on how to delete all resources used in the video.
+All services used are part of the AWS Free Tier.
+While building the application may incur minor charges (typically under $1 USD) outside the Free Tier, costs may continue to accumulate if the app remains active.
+For instructions on how to remove all deployed resources, please refer to the Teardown section.

 ## The Application Code
 The application code is here in this repository.